Succession planning: preparing for future success

 40% agree that their companies are building robust leadership pipelines for the digital economy

-While those skills are not solely the preserve of younger employees, with the rise of new technologies it’s important that companies are able to find talent with the right expertise and a strong awareness or understanding of future trends.
+While those skills are not solely the preserve of younger employees, with the rise of new technologies, it’s essential that companies can find talent with the right expertise and a strong awareness of future trends.

 As part of your process, you may identify gaps in your existing talent.
 This is where proactive external pipelining will be beneficial.
-As with internal teams, who are identified and nurtured in advance, a similar approach should be taken for external talent.
+As with internal teams, where talent is identified and nurtured in advance, a similar approach should be taken for external talent.

 By using a pipelining approach, you can find future talent ahead of time.
-This allows for longer lead times, which in turn allow your business to build a relationship with prospective leaders, improving the fit for the business and increasing the likelihood of a successful hire – a must for these business-critical roles.
+This allows for longer lead times, which in turn enable your business to build a relationship with prospective leaders, improving the fit for the company and increasing the likelihood of a successful hire – a must for these business-critical roles.

-Whichever approach you take, whether internal or external talent sources or a mixture, one area to consider is complementary leadership.
+Whichever approach you take —whether internal or external talent sources, or a combination —consider complementary leadership.
 This approach recognises the skills sit within the team as a whole, rather than with one individual.
-The C Suite or other business-critical team has members with complementary skills, which also allows specialists to exist within these teams.
+The C Suite or other business-critical teams have members with complementary skills, which also allows specialists to exist within these teams.

 Gartner research showed that leaders who use complementary leadership saw: